Share live objects from your Clojure REPL

 3

-(agent/connect! "wss://yourname.clojure.net/agent" {} sitemap)
+(agent/connect! "wss://index.clojure.net/agent" sitemap)

 Browse your loaded namespaces

 The simplest possible agent.
 Exposes (all-ns) as a navigable page — click into any namespace to see its public vars, arglists and docstrings.
+Install Clojure 1.12+ (brew install clojure on macOS), open a REPL with clj, and paste:

 REPL